MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthRuntimeDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBatteryHealthRuntimeDetails>`: The user experience analytics battery health runtime entity contains count of devices broken down into 3 categories - devices with runtime > 5 hours, devices with runtime 3-5 hours and devices with runtime < 3 hours.This API provides the count of devices in these 3 categories.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthRuntimeDetails>`: The user experience analytics battery health runtime entity contains count of devices broken down into 3 categories - devices with runtime > 5 hours, devices with runtime 3-5 hours and devices with runtime < 3 hours.This API provides the count of devices in these 3 categories.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActiveDevices <Int32?>]`: Number of active devices within the tenant.
 Valid values -2147483648 to 2147483647
   - `[BatteryRuntimeFair <Int32?>]`: Number of devices whose active runtime is greater than 3 hours but lesser than 5 hours.
 Valid values -2147483648 to 2147483647
   - `[BatteryRuntimeGood <Int32?>]`: Number of devices  whose active runtime is greater than 5 hours.
 Valid values -2147483648 to 2147483647